rufuspollock-okfn/cop21/agreement/index.md

 12. **Long-term strategies**

-    [Parties [are invited][should strive ]][invite Parties, on voluntary basis] to formulate and communicate longer-term low-emission development strategies [in accordance with the modalities to be decided by the CMA at its first session][Developed country Parties shall formulate low emissions development strategies with time frames for zero emissions.
-Developing country Parties are encouraged to develop a long-term green and low-carbon development strategy, plan or programme, as appropriate].
+    [Parties [are invited][should strive ]][invite Parties, on a voluntary basis] to formulate and communicate longerterm low-emission development strategies [in accordance with the modalities to be decided by the CMA at its first session][Developed country Parties shall formulate low-emission development strategies with time frames for achieving zero emissions.
+Developing country Parties are encouraged to develop a long-term green and lowcarbon development strategy, plan or programme, as appropriate].

-    [The secretariat shall maintain in a public registry, Parties' communicated low-emission development strategies.]
+    [The secretariat shall maintain Parties' communicated low-emission development strategies in a public registry.]

 13. **Response Measures**

     *[Preamble: Parties acknowledge the importance of cooperation including around economic diversification to reduce the adverse impacts of the implementation of response measures.]*

-    **Option 1:** [Parties shall give full consideration to what actions are necessary under the Agreement to meet the specific needs and concerns of developing country Parties arising from the impact of the implementation of response measures, including in terms of economic diversification, and taking into consideration that poverty eradication and social and economic development, are the first and overriding priorities of developing country Parties.
+    **Option 1:** [Parties shall give full consideration to what actions are necessary under this Agreement to meet the specific needs and concerns of developing country Parties arising from the impact of the implementation of response measures, including in terms of economic diversification, and taking into consideration that poverty eradication and social and economic development are the first and overriding priorities of developing country Parties.

-     Parties agree to enhance actions under this agreement, including through strengthening institutional arrangements and shall adopt modalities and procedures for enhancing those arrangements.
-To this end the CMA shall establish a cooperative mechanism to address the adverse impacts of the implementation of response measures on developing country Parties, as included in Decision X/CP.21.]
+    Parties agree to enhance actions under this Agreement, including through strengthening institutional arrangements, and to adopt adopt modalities and procedures for enhancing those arrangements.
+To this end the CMA shall establish a cooperative mechanism to address the adverse impacts of the implementation of response measures on developing country Parties, as included in decision -/CP.21.]

     **Option 2:** No text

 14. **Unilateral Measures**

-    **Option 1:** [Developed country Parties shall not resort to any form of unilateral measures against goods and services from developing country Parties on any grounds related to climate change, recalling the principles and provisions of the Convention, in particular its Article 3, paragraphs 1, 4 and 5, and Article 4, paragraphs 3, 5, 7, 8, 9 and 10, taking into account the principles of equity, common but differentiated responsibilities, and the obligations of developed country Parties to provide financial resources, transfer of technologies and capacity-building support to developing country Parties.]
+    **Option 1:** [Developed country Parties shall not resort to any form of unilateral measures against goods and services from developing country Parties on any grounds related to climate change, recalling the principles and provisions of the Convention, in particular its Article 3, paragraphs 1, 4 and 5, and Article 4, paragraphs 3, 5, 7, 8, 9 and 10, and taking into account the principles of equity, common but differentiated responsibilities and the obligations of developed country Parties to provide financial resources, transfer of technologies and capacity-building support to developing country Parties.]

-    **Option 2:** [No text.]
+    **Option 2:** No text.

-15. **REIOS** [Parties, including regional economic integration organizations and their member States, may jointly communicate and[/or] implement their *NDMC/NDMCC[* detailing in its joint communication combined level of *NDMC/NDMCC* and individual levels of NDMC/NDMCC of each member State of that regional economic integration organization.
-If Parties acting jointly do so in the framework of, and together with, a regional economic integration organization, any alteration in the composition of the organization after adoption of this Agreement shall not affect existing NDMC/NDMCC under this Agreement.
-Any alteration in the composition of the organization shall only apply for the purposes of those commitments under Article 3 that are adopted subsequent to that alteration.
-If Parties acting jointly to implement their NDMC/NDMCC in the framework of, and together with, a regional economic integration organization which is itself a Party to this Agreement, each member State of that regional economic integration organization individually, and together with the regional economic integration organization shall, in the event of failure to achieve the total combined level of NDMC/NDMCC, be responsible for its level of NDMC/NDMCC as communicated in accordance with this Article.]
+15. **REIOS** [Parties, including regional economic integration organizations and their member States, may jointly communicate and[/or] implement their [NDMC*][INDC] [detailing in their joint communication the combined level of [NDMC*][INDC] and individual levels of the [NDMC*][INDC] of each member State of that regional economic integration organization.
+If Parties acting jointly do so in the framework of, and together with, a regional economic integration organization, any alteration in the composition of the organization after adoption of this Agreement shall not affect existing [NDMC*][INDC]under this Agreement.
+Any alteration in the composition of the organization shall apply only for the purposes of those commitments under Article 3 that are adopted subsequent to that alteration.
+If Parties act jointly to implement their [NDMC*][INDC] in the framework of, and together with, a regional economic integration organization that is itself a Party to this Agreement, each member State of that regional economic integration organization individually and together with the regional economic integration organization shall, in the event of failure to achieve the total combined level of [NDMC*][INDC], be responsible for the level of its [NDMC*][INDC] as communicated in accordance with this Article.]

 16. **Cooperative approaches**

-    **Option 1:** Parties may also cooperate in the implementation of NDMC/NDMCC. {second sentence of original 3.8}
+    **Option 1:** Parties may also cooperate in the implementation of their [NDMC*][INDC].

-    **Option 2:** [Parties when using cooperative approaches shall ensure that they deliver real permanent additional and verified internationally transferrable mitigation outcomes which shall only be accounted once]

-    [The cooperation of Parties in the implementation of mitigation activities to implement NDMC/NDMCC may include cooperation through the Warsaw Framework for REDD-plus, mechanisms developed under the COP and cooperative approaches involving the international transfer of mitigation outcomes that meet standards and guidelines, to be decided upon by the CMA at its first session, that are aimed at ensuring environmental integrity and that ensure that they deliver real, permanent, additional and verified internationally transferrable mitigation outcomes that shall only be accounted once toward tracking progress toward NDCs.
-The CMA shall provide for a mechanism to support sustainable development, to be available to assist Parties in fulfilling their NDMC/NDMCC, while respecting the NDMC/NDMCC of the host Party.]
+    **Option 2:** [Parties, when using cooperative approaches, shall ensure that they deliver real, permanent, additional and verified internationally transferrable mitigation outcomes, which shall be counted only once.][The cooperation of Parties in the implementation of mitigation activities to implement their [NDMC*][INDC] may include cooperation through the Warsaw Framework for REDD-plus, mechanisms developed under the COP and cooperative approaches involving the international transfer of mitigation outcomes that meet standards and guidelines to be decided on by the CMA at its first session that are aimed at ensuring environmental integrity and the delivery of real, permanent, additional and verified internationally transferrable mitigation outcomes that shall be counted only once in tracking progress towards [NDMC*][INDC].
+The CMA shall provide that a mechanism for supporting sustainable development is available to assist Parties in fulfilling their [NDMC*][INDC], while respecting the [NDMC*][INDC] of the host Party.][^11]

-    - *Potential elements of elaboration of the option:*
-    - *Approval by the Parties involved*
-    - *Transfer of units/outcomes*
-    - *Standards for environmental integrity*
-    - *Real, verified, permanent, additional*
-    - *Accounted once/no double counting (also see the relevance of article 3.5 of the text of October 5^th^ as well as 3.4 quinquies and paragraph 30(e) of the decision)*
-    - *Transparency, accuracy, completeness, comparability, consistency*

     **Option 3:** Parties acknowledge the importance of cooperation instruments to enhance mitigation commitments at the local, regional and/or international level.

     **Option 4:** No provision

-17. **Support** Developed country Parties, the operating entities of the Financial Mechanism and any other organizations in a position to do so shall provide support for the preparation, communication and implementation of NDMC/NDMCC of developing country Parties.

-    **Option 1:** [Developing country Parties][developing country Parties and other countries with economies in transitions][Parties in need of support] are eligible for support in the implementation of this Article.
+17. **Support**[^12][^13]

-    **Option 2:** The developed country Parties and other developed Parties included in Annex II to Convention shall provide new and additional financial resources, technology transfer and capacity building to meet the agreed full costs incurred by developing country Parties in complying with their obligations under this Article.
+    **Option 1:** The developed country Parties and other developed Parties included in Annex II to the Convention [and other Parties with the capacity to do so] shall provide new and additional financial resources, technology transfer and capacity-building to meet the agreed full costs incurred by developing country Parties [and Parties whose special circumstances are recognized by the COP] in complying with their obligations under this Article.

-18. **Framing** [The implementation of the provisions of this Article should [reflect][be subject to] [national circumstances]] [common but differentiated responsibilities and respective capabilities in light of different national circumstances and different development stages ] [differentiation between developed and developing country Parties ] [of LDCs and SIDs].
+    **Option 2:** [Developing country Parties][and other countries with economies in transition][and Parties whose special circumstances are recognized by the COP][Parties in need of support] are eligible for support in the implementation of this Article.

-    [The extent to which developing country Parties will effectively implement their commitments will depend on the effective implementation by developed country Parties of their commitments related to financial resources, transfer of technology and capacity-building.]
+    **Option 3:** The extent to which developing country Parties will effectively implement their commitments will depend on the effective implementation by developed country Parties of their commitments related to financial resources, transfer of technology and capacity-building.

-19. **International Transport Emissions**
+18. **International Transport Emissions**

     **Option 1:** Parties [shall][should][other] pursue limitation or reduction of greenhouse gas emissions from international aviation and marine bunker fuels, working through the International Civil Aviation Organization and the International Maritime Organization, respectively, with a view to agreeing concrete measures addressing these emissions, including developing procedures for incorporating emissions from international aviation and marine bunker fuels into low-emission development strategies.